Federal Direct Stafford

 What if I'm not approved?

-Call the Direct Loan Servicing Center for instructions at 800-557-7394 or select "Appeal Credit Decision" once logged into www.studentloans.gov.
+Select "Apply for Aid", then "Appeal Credit Decision" once logged into https://studentaid.gov/.
 You will receive an answer regarding your appeal within 7-10 business days of all required documentation for the appeal being received.

-If you elect to use an endorser, you must start by having the endorser get their own Federal Student Aid PIN.
-Once the endorser's PIN is active, they will log into the StudentLoans.gov site and select "Endorse a PLUS Loan."
+If you elect to use an endorser, you must start by having the endorser get their own FSA IS.
+Once the endorser's FSA ID is active, they will log into the Studentaid.gov site and select "Apply for Aid", then "Endorse a PLUS Loan."
 The endorser must pass a credit check.
 If approved, they will be asked to note how much they are willing to endorse.
 The PLUS loan amount cannot exceed what the endorser is willing to guarantee.
 Finally, the parent borrower signs the Federal Direct PLUS a Loan Agreement (MPN).
-The endorser does not sign the promissory note.
+The endorser does not sign the Loan Agreement/MPN.

 If no action is taken (Parent PLUS loans only)

 Parent PLUS loans that remain in declined status will trigger the Financial Aid Office to offer the student an additional unsubsidized Stafford loan.
 Freshmen and sophomores (0-59.9 units) are eligible for up to $4,000.00.
 Juniors and seniors (60+ units) are eligible for up to $5,000.00.

 Summary: Bank-funded education loan for undergraduate and graduate students.
 Generally used to supplement the Federal Direct Stafford loan.

 - Rate: Varies from lender to lender.
 Adjustable and Fixed programs are available.